"If you wish to make an apple pie from scratch, you must first create the universe."

 I had the good fortune to be raised on the coast, and have spent a good deal of my life beside, on, and in the sea.
-The incredible diversity of the marine environment has always fascinated me; I never tire of turning over stones and gazing into tide pools, every one full of intriguing new creatures.
+The incredible diversity of the marine environment has always fascinated me; I never tire of turning over stones and gazing into tide pools, every one full of intriguing creatures.

 At the risk of bathos, I believe they were my first Zen teachers.